Get help with common issues related to the Cloudflare DNS app.

 Here is an example of what an error would look like: ╰─➤ dig dnssec-failed.org @188.8.131.52 <<>> DiG 9.8.3-P1 <<>> dnssec-failed.org @184.108.40.206 ;; global options: +cmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: SERVFAIL, id: 5531 ;; flags: qr rd ra; QUERY: 1, ANSWER: 0, AUTHORITY: 0, ADDITIONAL: 0 ;; QUESTION SECTION: ;dnssec-failed.org.
 IN A

 With DNSSEC support, Cloudflare provides the DS record that must be uploaded to your parent when you enable DNSSEC for your domain.

 What happens when I remove the DS record?

-When you remove your DS record, an invalidation process begins which results in the unsigning your domain’s DNS records.
-This will chain of events that will allow your authoritative nameservers to be changed.
+When you remove your DS record, an invalidation process begins which results in the unsigning of your domain’s DNS records.
+This will allow your authoritative nameservers to be changed.
 If you are an existing customer, this will not affect your ability to use Cloudflare.
-New customers will need to complete this step before starting to use you can successfully start using Cloudflare
+New customers will need to complete this step before Cloudflare can be used successfully.